Western Alliance Sidebar

 New Mexico State University

 Kathryn A. Hanley is a Regents’ professor of biology at New Mexico State University (NMSU), where she investigates the evolution, ecology and control of emerging viruses in the laboratory and the field.
 Her studies have shed light on the risk of emergence of mosquito-borne viruses around the world.
 Before joining NMSU, Hanley was a researcher at the National Institutes of Health as part of the team that developed the NIH dengue virus vaccine, currently in Phase III clinical trials.
 Hanley received her B.A. in biology at Amherst College and her Ph.D. in biology at University of California, San Diego.

 Joshua Wynne received his medical degree from Boston University School of Medicine, completing residencies in internal medicine and cardiology at Harvard Medical School’s Peter Bent Brigham Hospital.
 In 2004, he was recruited to the University of North Dakota (UND) School of Medicine & Health Sciences (SMHS).
 He has been UND’s vice president for health affairs and dean of its SMHS since 2010.
 He served as UND interim president from 2019 -2020 and was appointed as North Dakota’s chief health strategist in June, 2020.
 He heads the state university system’s Smart Restart Task Force on campus reentry during COVID-19.

 Kay Hulstrom serves as WICHE’s associate director of operations and academic leadership initiatives.
-She works on a variety of projects including Interstate Passport®, the Western Academic Leadership Forum, and the Western Alliance of Community College Academic Leaders.
+She works on a variety of projects including the Western Academic Leadership Academy, the Western Academic Leadership Forum, and the Western Alliance of Community College Academic Leaders.
 The latter two are membership organizations for the chief academic officers of WICHE-region two and four-year institutions and system offices.
 She holds a B.S. in finance from Colorado State University.